 When this happens, you will need to replace them with the best commercial tankless toilet models.

-Whether it is a toilet replacement or are installing a toilet for the very first time, you just have to do it right.
+Whether it is a toilet replacement or you’re installing a toilet for the very first time, its best to do it right.

 For DIY tankless toilet installations, here are a few pointers to help you install the unit correctly: